Serious Dating Advice

 Writing a Dating Profile

-When I decided to try online dating again in 2018, I literally read over 1500 profiles, and I rewrote my own profile dozens of times in an attempt to make it as clear and accurate as possible.
-Here are some things I learned from my experience:
+When I decided to try online dating again in 2018, I read more than 1400 men's profiles on Match.com, and I rewrote my own profile dozens of times in an attempt to make it as clear and accurate as possible.
+Here are some things I learned from this experience:

 If you are looking for a short-term fling, then admit it!
 There are plenty of people looking for the same thing.
-Why waste time flirting with people who are looking for a committed relationship?
+Why waste time flirting with people who want something different?

 I've heard that there is a correlation between intelligence and the length of a person's profile.
 People with a higher education tend to write longer profiles.
 They are also more likely to include a book list.
 This is helpful to know if you are looking for mental compatibility.